emmanuelosayame/NotesApp/README.md

 nmp run start

 #To deploy
-connect your account to heroku or... choose repo and depoy
+connect your account to heroku or... choose repo and deploy

 To deploy static file alone : (react standalone)  https://github.com/fabulouslevi/NoteApp.git